mudita/MuditaOS/doc/development_workflow.md

 ## Commit changes

-Commit your work.
 Each commit that makes it from your branch or fork into the master branch must have a title and a clear description.

 If you're part of the MuditaOS core development team, your commit's title *must* start with a Jira ticket number in square brackets e.g. `[EGD-5555]`.

 Commits from the community will be accompanied by a relevant Jira ticket number during the merge.
 Don't add commits that are out of the scope of the Jira issue you are working on.

-Start your commit's description with a single sentence describing what you are changing using present simple tense and an imperative mood.
+Your commit's subject line should be a single sentence describing what you are changing using present simple tense and an imperative mood.
 Please follow these rules:

 - It must start with one of the following verbs: "Add", "Change" or "Fix", depending on whether you are adding a new feature, changing its behavior, or fixing it.
 This sentence will be a part of the project changelog, so please ensure it will be clear to the non-technical readers.
 - Don't use proper names such as names of classes or functions.
-- Try to be as concise as possible anf the limit of 72 characters (including the Jira ticket number if you're a part of the core MuditaOS development team).
+- Try to be as concise as possible in the limit of 72 characters (including the Jira ticket number - 11 characters).
 - Don't end the subject line with a period.

 Then, in the next paragraph, you must include a short description of what the commit is changing in the project.
 You should be clear about